 Thesis title: Multi-objective and Multi-criteria Decision Making on Offshore Wind Farm Location and Support Structure

 Project description: This PhD research aimed to devise and apply a methodology integrating Multi-Objective Optimisation and Multi-Criteria Decision Making methods along with industrial experts’ insight in order to make more informed decisions and increase the confidence in strategic investments.
 An optimum offshore wind farm location based on different physical and economic aspects was selected by combining a series of optimisation methods.
 In addition, the best offshore wind turbine support structure for that location was selected through decision making methods and experts’ opinions in every stage of the process.

-Academic supervisors: Dr Mahmood Shafiee, Dr Athanasios Kolios
+Academic supervisors: Dr Mahmood Shafiee, Prof Athanasios Kolios

 Biography: Waseem Khodabux is a Mechanical Engineer with special interest in Structural Health Monitoring Systems (SHMs) and also Non-Destructive Testing (NDT) techniques for offshore renewable energy applications.
 He received his Bachelor’s degree in Mechanical Engineering from the City University in London and completed his Master’s degree in Renewable Energy Engineering at Cranfield University.
 Waseem was a research student in the first cohort of the REMS CDT Programme and his research was mainly focused on the structural health monitoring of offshore wind turbines.